dfarnham/Rust/README.md

 $ cargo install --path .
 ~~~

-## mp4tag - Simple utility to overwrite/clear tags in an .m4a file
+## mp4tag - Simple utility to overwrite/clear tags in .m4a files

 ~~~
 Utility to overwrite/clear tags in .m4a files